Support

 HB 1070 SB 539 Department of Social and Economic Mobility - Workforce Opportunities Grant Program and Fund Del.
 Stephanie Smith (45-D)

 Establishing the Workforce Opportunities Grant Program to provide grants to certain organizations to support the planning and execution of workforce events and job fairs in the State; establishing the Workforce Opportunities Grant Fund as a special, nonlapsing fund to support the Program; requiring that interest earnings be credited to the Fund; and requiring, for each of fiscal years 2028 through 2030, the Governor to include in the annual budget an appropriation of at least $500,000 to the Program.
-Government, Labor, and Elections Support
+Finance

 HB 1079 Office of Regulatory Management and State Government Authorizations Del.
 Thomas Hutchinson (37B-R)